garyongguanjie/youtube_comments_sentiment_emotion/index.md

 By using a youtube comment scraper, I scraped the comments and applied the model to the comments on the video.
 For text that are too long, they are cut off at around ~500 words.

-So as to see the emotions and sentiments of the general public.

 The results are I would say pretty good!
 Here are some examples